raphaelmosaic/chalk_config/readme.md

 5. Run `nix run .#update`
     - This might clear the `revision` parameter in west.yml, replace this with the latest commit hash from the latest zmk commit
     - Check for the latest zephyrDependencyHash in flake.nix.
 If it is empty `nix build .` will fail
-        - Just run the command `nix build . ` once it will output the correct hash
+        - Just run the command `nix build . ` once.
+It will output the correct hash.
+Then just copy it into flake.nix

 6. Run `nix build .` to build the firmware
 7. The firmware will be located in `/result`